fiso64/slsk-batchdl/README.md

 - YouTube playlist downloading is unreliable since there are no track name / artist tags
 - The CSV file must be saved with `,` as field delimiter and `"` as string delimiter, encoded with UTF8
 - 40% of the code was written by ChatGPT
+- Sometimes it starts vomiting text in the terminal (I don't know why), use --slow-output if that's an issue.